-To formally estimate the direct impact of the OMT announcement on the capitalization of European banks, we exploit information on the complete breakdown of their sovereign debt holdings, which we obtain from the EBA capital exercise in June 2012.
+To formally estimate the direct impact of the OMT announcement on the capitalization of European banks, we exploit information on the complete breakdown of their sovereign debt holdings.
 In particular, by using information on changes in sovereign bond prices, as well as the data on the banks' sovereign debt holdings, we construct a measure (called OMT windfall gain) for how much a bank's equity capital increased due to the OMT announcement.
 To compute the banks' OMT windfall gain, we first compile data on the sovereign debt holdings of all sample banks at the closest date available before July 26 (the first OMT announcement date), which is the EBA capital exercise from June 2012.
 From Datastream, we obtain information on EU sovereign bonds prices, yields, and duration for various maturities.7

-Second, we calculate the change in bond prices for all maturities around the three OMT announcement dates (July 26, August 2, and September 6) and sum these changes across the three announcement dates.8 Third, we multiply the respective sovereign debt
+Second, we calculate the change in bond prices for all maturities around the three OMT announcement dates (July 26, August 2, and September 6) and sum these changes across the three announcement dates.8 Third, we multiply the respective sovereign debt holdings outstanding before July 26 and the sum of the change in sovereign bond prices for each maturity and country.
+Finally, the total OMT windfall gain of a bank follows from summing the individual gains over all EU sovereign bonds in the bank's portfolio.